 Q: What’s the best way to manage my repositories and images?

 Amazon ECR provides a command line interface and APIs to create, monitor, and delete repositories and set repository permissions.
 You can perform the same actions in the Amazon ECR console, which can be accessed via the “Repositories” section of the Amazon ECR console.
 Amazon ECR also integrates with the Docker CLI, allowing you to push, pull, and tag images on your development machine.

 Q: Can I use Amazon ECR within local and on-premises environments?

 Yes.
 You can access Amazon ECR anywhere that Docker runs such as desktops and on-premises environments.

 Q: Does the Amazon ECR public gallery provide AWS-published images?

 Yes.
-Services such as Amazon Elastic Kubernetes Service (EKS), Amazon Sagemaker and AWS Lambda publish their official public use container images and artifacts to Amazon ECR.
+Services such as Amazon EKS, Amazon SageMaker and AWS Lambda publish their official public use container images and artifacts to Amazon ECR.